 - Make adjustments as needed.
 If you can see that you aren’t on track to hit the goal by the deadline, what else can you do to move forward?
 Do you need to enlist some help?
 Do you need to move your milestones around?
 Do you need to say no to some other things so you can focus more on your goal?

 - Include long term goals.
-Remember to keep the end in mind and plot out your long term goals.
-Too often we focus on the immediate and urgent at the expense of longer term success.
-Make sure that you plan to work towards the longer term goals, not just the short term goals.
+Remember to keep the end in mind and plot out your long-term goals.
+Too often we focus on the immediate and urgent at the expense of longer-term success.
+Make sure that you plan to work towards the longer-term goals, not just the short-term goals.

 Ready to join those elite 8% of people who successfully hit their goals?
 Good luck, and please share any tips that help you write more effective goals.
+The journey to write a brief description about how you plan to achieve your priority or what success looks like starts with a single world.
+Write SMART goals to get the most out of yourself and your team.

 Photo Credit: iStock by Getty Images